 Downy Wood Mint is not native to Minnesota.
 We are just north and west of its native range which is east of the Mississippi River from southern Wisconsin south along the Mississippi to the southern states, excluding Louisiana and Florida and including most of the eastern U.S. except New Hampshire and Maine.
 It is also known in Ontario.

 Downy Wood Mint was first reported in the Garden on 2009 census.
 Date of origin uncertain.
+It was planted in 2012 and '13 by Susan Wilkins.
 Only two species of Blephilia are found in Minnesota, B. hirsuta, Hairy Wood Mint; and the introduced B. subnuda, Cumberland pagoda plant.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"